Dear Ms. Vicki,

 I fell on hard times about five years ago when my Marine divorced me.
 I now live with my son, who is also a Marine, because I can't afford to live on my own right now.

-I know that my son is a single Marine, but he is always in a dating frenzy.
+My son is a single man, but he is always in a dating frenzy.
 Every weekend, he brings home a different girl he met at a bar.

 I know we are roommates, but I am still his mother and I tell him that he should respect me.
-He says it's just as much as his apartment as it is mine, and because he pays half of everything, he should be able to bring home who he wants instead of paying for a hotel room.
+He says it's just as much his apartment as it is mine and, because he pays half of everything, he should be able to bring home who he wants instead of paying for a hotel room.

 I don't think it's respectful because I shouldn't have to wake up at 3 a.m. to moaning and groaning.
 I shouldn't wake up in the morning to make a cup of coffee and find a half-dressed woman in the kitchen crouched down in my refrigerator, pilfering for food.